 - Project ideas must have a clearly identifiable link to the activities of the German Federal Ministry of Labour and Social Affairs.
 This includes aspects such as the future of work, occupational safety and work quality, vocational training and further education, reintegration in the labour market, integration, inclusion, diversity and equal participation.

 Interdisciplinary and/or cross-sector partnerships are also a prerequisite for participation.
 What do we mean by this?
 Find out in our FAQ.

 What kind of ideas are we looking for?

 No matter how good an idea is, looking at it from just one single perspective is never enough - what is required instead are multiple perspectives coming together.
 Project ideas can be extremely diverse and can have a wide range of starting points.
 Here are some examples:

 - How can AI-based solutions help to solve existing challenges in society?

 - How can existing solutions be put to the most effective use for social questions?

-- How can existing data pools help to completely reorganise things?
+- How can existing data pools help organise structures in a completely new way?

 Idea matching – step by step

 Once you have registered, you can outline your idea in the form of an abstract and start searching for partners.
 Only registered users can contact you.
 You can also make a brief description of the project idea (max.
 280 characters) visible in the ‘ideas market’ in public area of the website.